-(a) Apply in-line CSS to change colors of certain text portion, bold, underline and italics certain words in your HTML web page.
-Also change background color of each paragraph using inline CSS.

-(b) Write all the above styling in CSS in different file (.css) and link it to your webpage such that changes made in CSS file are immediately reflected on the page.
+- (a) Apply in-line CSS to change colors of certain text portion, bold, underline and italics certain words in your HTML web page.
+Also change background color of each paragraph using inline CSS. - (b) Write all the above styling in CSS in different file (.css) and link it to your webpage such that changes made in CSS file are immediately reflected on the page.
 Group paragraphs into single class and add styling information to the class in CSS.

-(c) Create a simple form to submit user input like his name, age, address and favorite subject, movie and singer.
+Syllabus of Bachelor of Computer Application to submit user input like his name, age, address and favorite Affect, movie and singer.

 (d) Add few form elements such as radio buttons, check boxes and password field.
-Add a
+Add a submit button at last.